Certificate in American Studies (CAST)

 Overview

-The Certificate in American Studies (CAST) is a multi-disciplinary program offered at GU-Q. It focuses on the American experience and its influence on politics.
-The program provides students with an understanding of the historic development of the American people and the evolution of American society.
+The Certificate in American Studies (CAST) is a multi-disciplinary program offered at GU-Q. It asks students to consider the complex and multifaceted factors that shape American experiences, broadly construed–particularly by emphasizing the transnational contexts in which these experiences emerge.
+The program provides students with an understanding of the historic development of the American people across the North American continent and the evolution of these American societies.
 It explores political, cultural, economic, religious, and social themes across a variety of disciplines, as well as the activities of American institutions, at home and abroad.
+It also seeks to understand North America within a global context – asking students to think not only about how Americans have shaped the world, but also how the world has shaped North America and its peoples.

 CAST is modeled on other regional studies programs offered by GU-Q and the Washington, DC campus of Georgetown University.
-Students take core courses in American Studies, focusing on government, history, and literature, which in different ways examine the thought, communications, and behavior that have shaped society in the United States.
+Students take core courses in American Studies, focusing on government, history, culture and literature, which examine in different ways the thought, communications, and behavior that have shaped society in North America.
 Students then select appropriate elective courses that match their specific interests of study.
-Finally, under the direction of a faculty member, each student writes a senior research thesis that organizes and focuses their studies.
+Finally, under the direction of a faculty member, each student writes a senior research thesis or produces an e-portfolio that organizes and focuses their studies.

 Program Goals